 Funding is for direct costs related to the research project.
 Examples of direct costs include personnel, salary, supplies, equipment and patient care expenses.
 Support for salary must not exceed percentage of effort related to the research.
 Institutional costs may be considered, but it is recommended that justification be provided in the budget of the grant.
 A total of 10% or less of institutional and indirect costs is recommended.
 Travel costs are excluded from funding in this grant application, but investigators may request additional support from The Cure Starts Now to travel to meetings to present research funded by the Foundation.
 These requests will be considered on a case-by-case basis.

-Applications will be reviewed by the Chairman of the Medical Advisory Council, and any special panel he or she convenes, at which point up to 5 finalists will be determined for consideration at the 2019 DIPG Symposium (Sydney, Australia August 1-3, 2019) in an abbreviated 4-minute presentation by the researcher.
+Applications will be reviewed by the Chairman of the Medical Advisory Council, and any special panel he or she convenes, at which point up to 5 finalists will be determined for consideration at the 2021 DIPG/DMG Symposium (Houston, Texas, USA November 4-6th) in an abbreviated 4-minute presentation by the researcher.
 Please see official schedule for dates and times of Cure Fund presentations.
-Finalists will be notified by June 15, 2019.
+Finalists will be notified by October 11, 2021.
 No appeals will be considered.
 Lack of finalists may result in one grant being awarded only.
 Finalists unable to present personally at the 2019 DIPG Symposium meeting will be removed from consideration.
-Depending on availability, reimbursement of up to 50% of travel costs may be covered by The Cure Starts Now.
+Depending on availability, reimbursement of travel costs may be covered by The Cure Starts Now.
 From the finalists one or two winners will be determined by the represented members of the Medical Advisory Council and special delegates selected by the Medical Advisory Council Chairman and grant proceeds will be paid by the end of the meeting.

 If internal review has not yet been performed or the study cannot begin within 6-months of grant approval, funds will be withheld until such time that The Cure Starts Now Foundation is notified that the program has been formally approved and will be implemented.
 If program approval is not received with 6 months and the program is not implemented, it shall be the sole discretion of the Medical Advisory Council Chairman to either deny, modify or delay grant funding to the institution.